Choose Your Province/State of Service

 Enbridge Gas invests to enhance, expand and modernize its system every day to make sure the utility continues to provide energy to the more than 53,000 North Carolinians that have signed up for natural gas service with the utility since 2021.

-Pending NCUC approval, the average residential customer would see an increase of $4.79 per month, representing a 7.2% increase (or $2.79 impact) in residential rates and a basic facilities charge increase of $2.
+The average residential customer would see an increase of $4.79 per month, representing a 7.2% increase (or $2.79 impact) in residential rates and a basic facilities charge increase of $2.
 This increase is approximately one third of the rate of inflation since the last regulatory rate review.
 The basic facilities charge is designed to recover a portion of maintenance and operational costs.

 Enbridge Gas is committed to helping customers, offering a range of payment plans and support for customers struggling to keep up with their monthly bills.
-A new customer assistance program will provide bill credits for eligible low-income customers during the high-usage months of December to February.
-These credits do not replace the utility’s existing assistance program, Heat Care, in partnership with the Salvation Army, which will continue.

 Separately, all customers will receive $1 million in total bill credits every January through 2028, as part of the company’s purchase agreement after acquiring the North Carolina natural gas utility last fall.